 If you are interested in the unique opportunity to become a Unified Partner, please follow the normal steps involved in becoming a volunteer by contacting the local Program nearest to you.
 When you are contacted by the appropriate Special Olympics Pennsylvania staff or volunteer, just mention your specific interest in Unified Sports®.
-Learn more about our Unified Sports Procedures (roster, divisioning, and awarding).
+Learn more about our local Program nearest to you (roster, divisioning, and awarding).

-Special Olympics Pennsylvania Interscholastic Unified Sports (IUS) is a fully-inclusive co-ed high school sports program which successfully facilitates social inclusion by bringing together a proportional number of students with and without intellectual disabilities on teams for training and competition.
+Special Olympics Pennsylvania's Unified Champion Schools are fully-inclusive co-ed high school sports programs which successfully facilitate social inclusion by bringing together a proportional number of students with and without intellectual disabilities on teams for training and competition.
 Click here to learn more!